pypa/packaging.python.org/source/specifications/entry-points.rst

 The sections of the config file represent entry point groups, the names are names, and the values encode both the object path and the optional extras.
 If extras are used, they are a comma-separated list inside square brackets.

+Within a value, readers must accept and ignore spaces (including multiple consecutive spaces) before or after the colon, between the object path and the left square bracket, between the extra names and the square brackets and colons delimiting them, and after the right square bracket.
-There may be zero, one or multiple spaces between the object name and the opening square bracket.
+For tools writing the file, it is recommended only to insert a space between the object path and the left square bracket.

 For example::